Are you worried about your child?

 We all accept our responsibility to listen to children even though we may not be comfortable with what we hear.

-If we hear about a child who has experienced treatment that we consider worrying or a concern, it is our responsibility to act by telling one of our designated child protection officers, Mrs Richards (HT) Mrs Wilson (DHT) Mrs Kirby (AHT) Mrs Hall (AHT) or Mrs Humphreys (FBM).
+If we hear about a child who has experienced treatment that we consider worrying or a concern, it is our responsibility to act by telling one of our designated child protection officers, Mrs Richards (HT) Mrs Hall (DHT) Mrs Kirby (AHT) or Mrs Humphreys (FBM).
 Any of these officers can be contacted via the office.